MarcusBarnes/mik/README.md

 ## Documentation

-We are continuing to improve our documentation, which is on the MIK [wiki](https://github.com/MarcusBarnes/mik/wiki).
-Please let us know if you have any quetions, suggestions or you would like to assist.
+We are continuing to improve our documentation, which is on the [MIK wiki](https://github.com/MarcusBarnes/mik/wiki).
+Please let us know if you have any questions, suggestions or if you would like to assist.

 ## Troubleshooting and support